 Get real-time protection against phishing attacks with Avast Mobile Security for iOS

 Has an Apple phishing email ever slipped into your inbox?
 If the message asked for payment information or pressured you to click on a link, chances are you've been the target of an Apple phishing scam.
-Learn how to identify Apple ID phishing scams and how Avast Security for Mac can protect your Apple account and help catch the scam before you fall victim.
+Learn how to identify Apple ID phishing scams and how Avast One can protect your Apple account and help catch the scam before you fall victim.

 This article contains:

 Apple ID has become a popular target for phishing scams because so many people around the world have Apple products and Apple IDs.
 In other words, Apple ID is an obvious phishing target because it's a metaphorical BIG FISH.
 Just one hook and all your Apple accounts and devices are vulnerable to cybercrime.